 Burkina Faso is a landlocked country in West Africa.
 It was known as Upper Volta by its French colonizers.
-The country gained its independence in 1960, but its name wasn’t changed until 1984, when one word from each of the country’s two major native languages were combined to create Burkina Faso.
+The country gained its independence in 1960, but its name wasn’t changed until 1984 when one word from each of the country’s two major native languages was combined to create Burkina Faso.
 Though not a wealthy country, it’s one of the most stable places in the region.

 But these aren’t the reasons you’re here.
 Twelve kilometers north of the city, you pass sugarcane fields, twisted kapok trees, and shady mango trees to find the Cascades de Karfiguéla.
 Water from the Komoé River flows over layers of rocks into the pools below.
 Carefully climb up the side to look down at the rushing water.
 Wade in the shallow pools to cool off in the oppressive heat.
 Then buy a Castel Beer, from a guy hanging out by the rocks, when even that doesn’t help.

 The Domes of Fabedougou are three kilometers north of the waterfalls.
 Water and erosion have sculpted limestone into dome-shaped hills over almost two billion years.
 Walk through the natural alleys in between the domes.
 Watch out for the small snake slithering over the rocks.
 Climb the hills for views over the domes and the surrounding sugarcane fields.
 And stay hydrated.